SALTR/saltr-as3-sdk/README.md

 This is the README file of the SALTR ActionScript3 iOS SDK.

-To check out the project from GitHub:
+To clone the project from GitHub:
 <a href="https://github.com/plexonic/saltr-ios-sdk.git">https://github.com/plexonic/saltr-ios-sdk.git</a>

 To download the latest ZIP: